spooonylove/BeSpec/README.md

     * **Linux:** `beanal-linux`
 3. Run the application!
     * *(Linux/macOS users may need to allow execution: `chmod +x beanal`)*

+macOS Users: To visualize system audio, you must set up a loopback driver.
+See the [macOS Setup Guide](docs/macos_setup.md).

 ### Option B: Build from Source
 If you prefer to build it yourself, you will need the [Rust toolchain](https://www.rust-lang.org/tools/install) installed.